Michael Perry (hymnwriter): Ministry

 After ordination in the Church of England Diocese of Liverpool, Perry ministered at St Helens, Merseyside.
 He moved to Bitterne, Southampton, Hampshire, where he was curate and then vicar.
 During his time at Bitterne he was on the committees that produced the popular hymn books Psalm Praise (1973) and Hymns for Today's Church (1982).

 From 1981 to 1989 Perry served as Rector of Eversley, Hampshire.
 In 1982 he became Secretary of Jubilate Hymns, and was involved in editing most of their books.
 In addition, he worked as Chaplain and lecturer at the National Police Staff College, Bramshill.
 He was also elected to the Church of England's General Synod in 1985.

-Perry's last posting was as Vicar of Tonbridge in his native Kent from 1989 until 1996.
+Perry's last posting was as Vicar of St Peter & St Paul, Tonbridge in his native Kent from 1989 until 1996.
 He was appointed Chairman of the Church Pastoral Aid Society in 1993, and again to the General Synod in 1994.